NBA Rumors: Warriors ‘Would Surely Be Interested’ In Acquiring Anthony Davis, Per ‘ESPN’s Zach Lowe

 — Zach Lowe (@ZachLowe_NBA) December 27, 2018

-Sacrificing the likes of Draymond Green and Klay Thompson will definitely be worth it for the Warriors if it means acquiring a player of Anthony Davis’ caliber.
+Sacrificing the likes of Draymond Green and Klay Thompson would definitely be worth it for the Warriors if it means acquiring a player of Anthony Davis’ caliber.
 With his ability to space the floor, Davis won’t have a hard time making himself fit in Coach Steve Kerr’s system.
 His arrival in Golden State will undeniably improve the Warriors’ performance on both ends of the floor.
-This season, the 25-year-old center/power forward is averaging 28.1 points, 12.9 rebounds, 4.6 assists, 2.7 blocks, and 1.7 steals on 50.2 percent shooting from the field and 31.9 percent shooting from beyond the arc.
+This season, the 25-year-old center/power forward is averaging 28.1 points, 12.9 rebounds, 4.6 assists, 2.7 blocks, and 1.7 steals on 50.2 percent shooting from the field, and 31.9 percent shooting from beyond the arc.

 However, as Lowe noted, the Warriors may have a hard time using Draymond Green and Klay Thompson as trade chips in a potential blockbuster deal with the Pelicans centered on Anthony Davis.
 Despite his incredible skill set, Green may not look very attractive to the Pelicans, especially with his performance this season.
 Thompson is set to become an unrestricted free agent after the 2018-19 NBA season, and it remains unknown if he’s interested in staying long-term in New Orleans.